 There is the opportunity to splurge a little more on only the aspects you really value.
 Be it that better vintage of wine, the bigger floral arrangement, or the photographer whose work you like the most.

 These things are unlikely to break the bank, in the grand scheme of things.
 But they can give you more wiggle room in the budget without those huge venue and food costs.

 Also, if you want to save even more money on your micro wedding, you can!
 There are many ways of trimming the budget, namely by only spending on what you value.

 With a micro wedding, no one is telling you what kind of dress constitutes a ‘wedding dress’.
 You don’t need a DJ, a florist, a wedding cake, a planner – if you don’t want them.

-The world is your oyster!
+San Francisco is your oyster!
 You could simply Google restaurants and small venues in the area you have in mind.
 Check to see if a private dining room would suit your needs.
 This also has the advantage of not needing to rent chairs, tables and linens.

 Also think about alternative spaces that could be utilized – that might not necessarily be ‘wedding venues’.
 You can really get creative!
 I’ve photographed micro weddings in a vintage bookstore, on the beach, historical monuments, wineries, in forests, parents’ backyards, plus many different parks, hotels and more!

 With the trend for virtual weddings here to stay, you could choose a small venue and then broadcast your wedding to a wider group of family and friends.